agoncal/agoncal-sample-mapstruct/README.md

-# Samples - Java
+# Samples - MapStruct

-Several samples about Java as a all :
+Several samples about MapStruct

-* JMH : Samples about Java Micro Benchmarking
+* relationandid : Keeps relations between domain and dto and adds ids
+* relationflat : Maps relations in domain to a flat dto

 # Licensing